ALSETLab/2025-Summer-PowerGrid-Course/docs/05_Registration.md

 ### On-line Participation
 - We will inform students selected to attend the course as we receive applications via email on May 15, 2025.
 - We will stop processing applications on May 15, 2025.
-- We will update this page when the maximum "on-line" limit has been reached.

 ## Questions
 Information about the organizers can be found [here](./05_Registration.md).